 But it’s not just their savvy new line, or epic business success, it’s how they are slaying.
 Their new collection, modelled by a range of women, who’s appearance, age and religious levels differ dramatically is inspired!
 People, representation matters!
 It’s so simple, they managed in one even swoop of the hand to identify and achieve what is desperately needed in fashion marketing whilst simultaneously highlighting what their competitors are failing to do, which is to cater to the masses.

-Take Asos, an international online retail empire, who’s price point is far more 'masses friendly' and look at how they have managed to create an ongoing and loyal audience by similarly catering to the diversity of its audience.
+Take Asos, an international online retail empire, who’s price point is far more 'mass friendly' and look at how they have managed to create an ongoing and loyal audience by similarly catering to the diversity of its audience.
 Asos designs and manufactures clothes for all body types and they are slowly integrating diversity across the platform by showcasing each of their designed items on the body of petite, tall, plus size and average body types.
-As well as this, they also represent other smaller brands who cater to diverse audiences in a similar manner.
+Additionally, they also represent other smaller brands who cater to diverse audiences in a similar manner.
 Yes, it seems so simple and yet it is overwhelmingly hard to find.

 In other news, this month I am off to Paris for a couple days so expect some travel tips and shopping trips.
-Additionally, we had wonderful meeting with Israeli/ Russian creative director, fashion and design advocate and UCLA’s influencer of the year Roza Sinaysky and we have a styled selection of 6-piece capsule collections, keeping you on a budget, edited, on trend but without excess.
-The answer to the modern woman’s minimal but meaningful wardrobe.
+Also, we are sharing with you our wonderful meeting with Israeli/ Russian creative director, fashion and design advocate and UCLA’s influencer of the year Roza Sinaysky.

 We want to wish everyone a beautiful month!
 To our Jewish reader’s, we wish you a meaningful Shavuot and to our Muslim reader’s, we wish you a meaningful Ramadan and Eid!

 Chava Kuchar, Editor in Chief